R1th1shwork/Projectphantom/README.md

 > **Warning: Project Under Active Development**
 > This repository, hardware configuration, and companion firmware ecosystem are currently undergoing active updates, ongoing optimization, and rapid field-testing updates.
 Expect frequent breaking adjustments to hardware wiring and software builds.

+> [!NOTE]
+> **🤖 AI Usage Disclosure**
+> In compliance with open development transparency, AI tools were utilized during this project to assist with components market research, budget spreadsheet calculations/formatting, and structuring devlog documentation outlines based directly on existing project milestones and hardware specifications.
+All system architecture, hardware selection, and engineering implementations are designed and executed by the builder.

 Project Phantom is an autonomous, fixed-wing environmental monitoring Unmanned Aerial Vehicle (UAV).
 Built on the **AtomRC Dolphin** airframe, the platform is engineered for real-time atmospheric data logging, micro-climate tracking, and localized air pollution mapping across changing flight paths and altitudes.

 By integrating a custom co-processor architecture with a dedicated navigation flight controller, it provides a highly reliable, dynamic data-collection alternative to traditional fixed environmental networks.